mgmgst/labratory_mouse_home/README.md

 Every single step of this project is screen captures and you can follow them [On Aparat](https://www.aparat.com/assaysohil).

 ## How to run
-1. Install python3, pip3, virtualenv, MySQL in your system.
+1. Install python3, pip3, virtualenv, arduino+complete(librarys and bourds), MySQL in your system.
 2. Clone the project `git clone https://github.com/mgmgst/labratory_mouse_home.git && cd labratory_mouse_home`
 5. Create a virtualenv named venv using `virtualenv -p python3 venv`
 6. Connect to virtualenv using `source venv/bin/activate`